Dana Randall

 Dana Randall is an American computer scientist.
-She works as the ADVANCE Professor of Computing, and adjunct professor of mathematics at the Georgia Institute of Technology.
-She is also an External Professor of the Santa Fe Institute.
-Previously she was executive director of the Georgia Tech Institute of Data Engineering and Science (IDEaS) that she co-founded, and director of the Algorithms and Randomness Center.
-Her research include combinatorics, computational aspects of statistical mechanics, Monte Carlo stimulation of Markov chains, and randomized algorithms.
+She is a Regents' professor of computer science and adjunct professor of mathematics at the Georgia Institute of Technology.
+She is also an external professor of the Santa Fe Institute.
+Previously she was executive director of the Georgia Tech Institute of Data Engineering and Science (IDEaS) that she co-founded, director of the Algorithms and Randomness Center, and served as the ADVANCE Professor of Computing.
+Her research areas include combinatorics, computational aspects of statistical mechanics, Monte Carlo stimulation of Markov chains, randomized algorithms and programmable active matter.

 Education

 Randall was born in Queens, New York.
 She graduated from New York City's Stuyvesant High School in 1984.
 She received her A.B. in Mathematics from Harvard University in 1988 and her Ph.D. in computer science from the University of California, Berkeley in 1994 under the supervision of Alistair Sinclair.

 Her sister is theoretical physicist Lisa Randall.

 Research

 Her primary research interest is analyzing algorithms for counting problems (e.g. counting matchings in a graph) using Markov chains.
 One of her important contributions to this area is a decomposition theorem for analyzing Markov chains.